Before you are admitted to hospital for a surgery, there are things to do to ensure you are ready for your operation.

 A hospital caregiver will contact you in the afternoon of the business day before your surgery with information about your admission and fasting times and pre-surgery instructions.
 You will need to fast if you are booked for a general anaesthesia or twilight/sedation procedure.
 You do not need to fast for a local anaesthetic operation.

-It is not recommended that you drive home after surgery, so it is good to make sure you have your travel arrangements finalised at this time.
+It is not recommended that you drive home after surgery, so have your travel arrangements finalised at this time.
 This could mean a quick call or SMS to your family member or friend to confirm that they can drop you off or pick you up.

 If you are undergoing a day procedure, you must arrange for a responsible adult to drive you home and stay with you overnight.